mtl-brainhack-school-2019/AtrophiedBrain-machine-learning-parameter-estimation/README.md

    f()=cognition

-   t=systolic blood pressure/140/n
+   t=systolic blood pressure/140

-   u=diastolic blood pressure/90/n
+   u=diastolic blood pressure/90

-   v=glycosylated Hb/7/n
+   v=glycosylated Hb/7

-   w=age/70/n
+   w=age/70

-   x=LDL/2/n
+   x=LDL/2

-   y=years of education/12/n
+   y=years of education/12

-   z=VS/20/n
+   z=VS/20

-2) Redo with a non-linear equation./n
+2) Redo with a non-linear equation.

 3) Redo with introduction of variability in the model.
-(Precision on the mesures of parameters, errors, etc)/n
+(Precision on the mesures of parameters, errors, etc)

-4) Program in python a small algorythm to read text files medical past history and medication in tables (the problem is they used lot of different words for the same disease, abrviations, etc.)/n
+4) Program in python a small algorythm to read text files medical past history and medication in tables (the problem is they used lot of different words for the same disease, abrviations, etc.)

 I don't know with who I want to work with but I have lot of interest in vascular impact on cognition and my final model will probably includ that parameter.